-10 Moves That Will Make Your Credit Score Soar in 2021 (No Pain Required)
+10 Moves to Make Your Credit Score Soar in 2023

 If you want to whip your finances into shape, here’s a good goal: improving your credit score.

-A lot of goals fail because they’re so extreme.
-Think of all the bonkers weight-loss and money-saving goals that don’t end well because they require so much pain and sacrifice.
+A lot of goal-setting efforts fail because they’re so extreme.
+Think of all the bonkers weight-loss and money-saving goals that never go anywhere.

 How to Build Good Credit in 10 Steps

-Ready to make 2021 the year you finally prove your creditworthiness?
-Or are you looking to recover from a 2020 setback?
+Ready to finally prove your creditworthiness?
 Here’s how to build good credit in 10 steps.

 1. Stay on Top of Your Credit Reports

-Through April 2021, you can get one free credit report per week from each bureau.
-(Typically, you’re only entitled to one free credit report per year from each bureau.)
-Make sure you access your reports at AnnualCreditReport.com, rather than one of the many websites that offer “free” credit scores but will make you put down your credit card number to sign up for a trial.
+About 1 in 5 credit reports contain inaccurate information.
+Make sure you access your reports for free at AnnualCreditReport.com, rather than one of the many websites that make you put down your credit card number to sign up for a trial.
 File a dispute with the bureaus if you find anything you think is inaccurate or any accounts you don’t recognize.

 Your credit reports won’t show you your credit score, but you can use a free credit-monitoring service to check your score.
 (No, checking your own credit doesn’t hurt your score.)
 Many banks and credit card companies also give you your credit scores for free.